The Centers for Disease Control and Prevention has extended a broad moratorium on evictions until March 31.

 Existing local or state moratoriums also supersede this order.

-Do I have to pay in full when 2021 arrives?
+Do I have to pay in full this year?

 A deferral in rents will lead to unresolved financial tensions for both landlords and tenants alike.